-Mary is a second-year graduate student in the Combined Programme in History and Classics.
+Mary is a fourth year PhD candidate in the Combined Programme in History and Classics.
 Her research predominantly focuses on the Hellenistic Period, and she has a keen interest in cultural interaction, intellectual history, and religious syncretism.
-In particular, she currently plans to eventually write her dissertation on alchemy within Graeco-Roman Egypt.
 Mary strives to employ interdisciplinary approaches within her work, and thus she often finds herself traversing the liminal spaces between various departments/disciplines.
 As a result, she self-identifies as the Mongrel of the Yale Classics Department.

 In addition to her studies in Oxford, Mary spent a year in Munich as one of the Stiftung Maximilianeum Scholars.
 During this time, she was a Programmstudentin in History at the Ludwig Maximilian Universität.
 Here, she wrote and delivered a number of seminar papers in German, and particularly enjoyed branching out to study some Medieval Art History.